wliverno/pymsmt/README.md

 and step 3 charge fitting restraints have been added for DNA as well, making the default method (3b)  match those used for parmBSC0 and parmBSC1 force field development:

 > 3a - Allows all the charges of the atoms in the ligating residues to change without restrictions (_unmodified_)

 > 3b - Restrains the charges of the phosphate and sugar atoms to force field values (default)

 > 3c - Restrains the charges of the phosphate backbone atoms and terminating hydrogens to force field values

-> 3d - Restraings the charges of the phosphate backbone atoms to force field values
+> 3d - Restrains the charges of the phosphate backbone atoms to force field values